What is the General Civil Division?

 This division handles cases in which one party (a person, group, business, corporation, or organization) brings an action against another for money owed as a result of a variety of causes.
 Such reasons include overdue accounts, rental security deposits, delinquent rent, repair bills, physical damage or breach of contract.

 Note: If you are looking for information regarding a Civil Infraction, please direct your attention to the Criminal/Traffic Department.

 The person being sued must do business or live within the communities of Romulus, Belleville, Van Buren, Huron, Sumpter, the Airport, or the action must have occurred in one of the aforementioned communities.
 To begin a lawsuit in the Civil Division, you must fill out and file the appropriate forms and pay the necessary fees at the Civil counter.
-The docket is divided into two main categories:
+The docket is divided into three main categories:

 - General Civil cases (for suits up to $25,000.00)

 - Small Claims (for suits up to $6,000.00)

 - Landlord Tenant